fsharp/fslang-design/preview/FS-1076-from-the-end-slicing.md

 * Performance of F# list slicing does two traversals
 * Lack of interop with System.Index/System.Range is a "noted concern"
 * This bug: https://github.com/dotnet/fsharp/issues/12071
+* User SRTP-based extension to implement GetReverseIndex automatically for anything with Length property?
+* This whole set of things related to Index/Range interop https://github.com/fsharp/fslang-design/discussions/472#discussioncomment-235941